HIDDEN HISPANIC HERITAGE

 We still call it the Mexican-American War.
 But in Mexico, they still call it "The American Invasion."

-We forget that for many Latinos in the Southwest, it wasn't their ancestors who came to the U.S. It was the U.S. that invaded the land of their ancestors.
+We forget that for many Hispanics in the Southwest, it wasn't their ancestors who came to the U.S. It was the U.S. that invaded the land of their ancestors.

 It happened to me as I trekked across Arizona with community activist and Hispanic history buff Martin DeSoto last summer.